LETS-C: Leveraging Text Embedding for Time Series Classification

-\textbf{Lightweight Classification Head} Lastly, we pair the fused embedding and time series with a simple classification head composed of 1D CNNs and an MLP for time series classification.
-The output from CNNs are flattened and fed through the final MLP head, which outputs a vector of the probabilities of each time series class.
-Hyperparameter search determines the number of convolutional blocks in the CNN, the number of linear layers in the MLP, and the utilization of batch normalization, dropout, activation functions, and pooling operations.
-With a simple classification head, our model is lightweight and requires much less trainable parameters compared to the existing SOTA method built on transformers, as benchmarked in Section~\ref{exp:compute_cost}.
+\paragraph{Fusing Embedding and Time Series} Next, we fuse the embedding with the preprocessed time series using element-wise addition, applying zero padding for dimensional consistency.
+The time series embedding vector serves as a feature representation of temporal patterns present in the entire time series, and adding the raw time series integrates both information sources.
+This approach is well-established, particularly in ResNet \cite{he2016deep}, where raw data is combined with feature representations via shortcut connections.
+Additionally, fusing embeddings from different modalities is widely supported \cite{manzoor2023multimodality, guo2019deep, poria2018multimodal, baltruvsaitis2018multimodal, jabri2016revisiting}, with element-wise addition being a common and effective method for combining multimodal embeddings.
+This fusion allows both time series and text embeddings to contribute meaningfully to the final representation, improving the model’s overall performance.
+As shown in Section \ref{sec:additional_results}, using either the text embedding or the raw time series alone, as well as alternative fusion methods to addition, is less effective.
+While element-wise addition is an empirical design choice in our architecture, our experiments demonstrate that it achieves SOTA performance while maintaining minimal model complexity compared to alternatives such as concatenation, or fusion. \paragraph{Lightweight Classification Head} Lastly, we pair the fused time series representation with a simple classification head composed of 1D CNNs and an MLP for time series classification.
+The output from CNNs are flattened and fed through the final MLP head with a softmax activation, which outputs a vector of the probabilities of each time series class.
+As detailed in the Appendix \ref{appendix:hyperparameter_details}, hyperparameter search determines the number of convolutional blocks in CNN, the number of linear layers in MLP, and the use of batch normalization, dropout, activation, and pooling.
+With a simple classification head, our model is lightweight and requires much fewer trainable parameters compared to the existing SOTA built on transformers, as detailed in Section~\ref{results:performance_efficiency}.